technote-space/assign-author/README.md

 *Read this in other languages: [English](README.md), [日本語](README.ja.md).*

-`GitHub action` to assign author to issue or PR.
+`GitHub Action` to assign author to issue or PR.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->